data-henrik/ibmcloud-access-management-analytics/README.md

 python database.py
 ```

 It builds a SQLite database and stores it in the file **iaminsights.sqlite3**.
+The same database file is later used by the reporting script.

+To rebuild the database, delete the database file, then run the above commands again.

 #### Entity-Relationship Diagram:
-A simplified view on the access management data:
+A simplified view on the access management data, based on the tables defined in [utils/CloudTables.py](utils/CloudTables.py):

 ```mermaid
 erDiagram